The best TV shows on Netflix right now

 Review: Read season 1 review here

-The final season of the dearly departed Schitt's Creek will arrive on Netflix in due time; until then, the Canadian import's first five seasons are the perfect remedy for the quarantine blues.
+The dearly departed Schitt's Creek's final season arrives on Netflix at last on Oct.
+7, fresh off of a record-breaking Emmy sweep that included acting wins for all four of its leads.
+Those awards prove the Canadian import's bona fides as a perfect remedy for the quarantine blues.
 When the wealthy Rose family find themselves bereft of their fortune, they're forced to relocate to a motel in Schitt's Creek, a small town they once bought as a joke.
 The fish-out-of-water comedy quickly grows into a warm-hearted ensemble sitcom, with creator-star Dan Levy's David leading the way.

 She-Ra and the Princesses of Power

 The fifth and final season of She-Ra and the Princesses of Power dropped May 15, meaning you can now binge the complete run of Netflix's cosmic fantasy.
 The animated series, a reboot of the 1980s He-Man spinoff, follows teen soldier Adora (Aimee Carrero), who comes across a sword that transforms her into the titular princess, She-Ra and turns her life upside down.
 (Magical swords have a way of doing that.)
 Adora must turn against her best friend Catra (AJ Michalka), assemble a group of warriors known as the Princess Alliance, and work to prevent the sinister Horde from conquering the planet Etheria.